 Business Management and Accounting are both essential aspects of any successful business.
 However, they focus on different areas of business operation.

-A business degree is concerned with strategic planning, organising, and overseeing the operations of a business, while an accounting degree is concerned with managing financial transactions, bookkeeping, and preparing financial statements.
+A Business degree is concerned with strategic planning, organising and overseeing the operations of a business, while an Accounting degree is concerned with managing financial transactions, bookkeeping and preparing financial statements.

-Business management graduates are also equipped with skills such as critical thinking, problem-solving, decision-making, and communication, which are essential for business success.
+Business management graduates are also equipped with skills such as critical thinking, problem-solving, decision-making and communication, which are essential for business success.

 Accounting is a field that is concerned with managing financial transactions and ensuring that financial records are accurate and up-to-date.
 It is an essential aspect of any business, as it allows businesses to manage their financial resources effectively.

 Accounting professionals are also equipped with skills such as attention to detail, analytical thinking, problem-solving, and communication, which are essential for financial management.
+Additionally, students develop expertise in accounts administration and apply financial skills in real-world scenarios, enabling them to support clients in various finance and mortgage broking roles.

 Accounting graduates can pursue a variety of career paths, including: